Academic Programme

 10.30-11.15Coffee Break

-11.30-13.00Seminars Session I (seminar rooms in main building and Schenkenstraße)
+11.30-13.00Seminars Session I (seminar rooms main building and Schenkenstraße)

 13.15-14.15Lunch (Rathauskeller)